veichtj/dex/CONTRIBUTING.md

 # Contribution - Dex fork for Kyma

-As the git workflow we are using in Kyma differs from the workflow in this repo, this readme contains instructions for some basic operations.
+This readme describes the workflow for basic operations required to contribute to this fork, which is different from the Kyma-flavored Git workflow.

 ## Prepare a local repository